astronomer/docs/software/install-aws-standard.md

 * Each version of Astronomer Software is compatible with only a particular set of Kubernetes versions.
 For more information, see the Astronomer [Version Compatibility Reference](version-compatibility-reference.md).
 * Astronomer recommends running the EKS control plane in a single security group.
 The worker nodes you spin up should have the same setup as the EKS control plane.
 * All security and access settings needed for your worker nodes should be configured in your Cloud Formation template.
-* Astronomer recommends configuring [Autoscaling](https://docs.aws.amazon.com/eks/latest/userguide/autoscaling.html) to automatically scale your resources up or down to meet changing demands.
+* Astronomer recommends configuring [Autoscaling](https://docs.aws.amazon.com/eks/latest/userguide/autoscaling.html) to automatically scale your resources up or down based on changing usage.
 * If you create an EKS cluster from the UI, `kubectl` access will be limited to the user who created the cluster by default.
     * To give more users `kubectl` access, you'll have to do so manually.
     * [This post](https://web.archive.org/web/20190323035848/http://marcinkaszynski.com/2018/07/12/eks-auth.html) goes through how IAM plays with EKS.